croffler/hugo-test/site/content/sbp/dotnet-session-store.markdown

 1)	Inproc mode has the best performance metrics but it only works best when you have a single server hosting a web application and web applications in which the end user is guaranteed to be re-directed to the one and only, and therefore, correct server.
 This mode is used when session data is not very critical as it can be in some other ways reconstructed.

 2)	Out of process/StateServer mode is the only way that allows you to really distribute your applications inside and outside your data centers.
-This is the mode that one chooses when they cannot guarantee which web server would be serving the end userâ€™s request.
+This is the mode that one chooses when they cannot guarantee which web server would be serving the end user's request.
 Herewith you can get the performance of reading from memory, reliability (and associated concerns) of having sessions managed by a separate process for all the web servers involved.

 3)	SQL Server mode is used when very high levels of reliability are required.
 In other words, a session and its attributes have to be guaranteed re-construction on the fly and the application absolutely requires this kind of data reliability.
 Keep in mind that this mode has the worst performance of all (as quite easily understood) and trades off reliability for performance.
 This also allows you to globally distribute your applications across datacenters but relies heavily on clustering SQL Server databases across these data centers globally.